 The excitement in her voice was unmistakable.
 “In the last four hours, we’ve taken twelve of their outposts.
 They’re no longer fighting as a unified force; they’re divided into scattered pockets.”

 Yinhalka shook her head.
-“We’ve established a perimeter of heavy blocking elements and loaded traversable terrain with skirmishers and cavalry.
+“We’ve established a perimeter of heavy blocking elements and loaded most of the terrain with skirmishers and cavalry.
 Our archers have the high ground; they can easily pick off any raiders.”

 “No reinforcements…which means we’ve cut off their logistics.”

 “Correct.”
 Yinhalka grinned—the smile of a handyman who’d worked long and hard on a stubborn project, and was seeing the end come into sight.
 “Two of our battalions have just arrived.
 Once we deploy them—”